-It was now a modelled classroom full of working walls, which, it was claimed, had been helping the children make excellent progress.
+It was now a modelled classroom full of working walls.
+The deputy claimed that it had been helping the children make excellent progress.
 We knew the displays were new and this was another game-playing exercise.

 Now the penny dropped; it was more to do with providing evidence than the actual learning.
 Of course, the head disagreed.
 It was a done deal, non-negotiable.

 We had to have working walls for writing, maths, science, spelling and topic.
-They had to be updated every lesson and everything had to be taken down and started again – anywhere between one to three weeks.
+We had to update them every lesson and take everything down and start again – anywhere between one to three weeks.

 Most of the time, boards were half empty and looked messy.
 They were often out of date because the teachers couldn’t find time to refresh them.

-Most teachers I speak to don’t want to be told how to use their display boards in their classrooms.
+Most teachers I speak to don’t want senior leaders telling them how to use the display boards in their classrooms.
 Standing in the middle of an empty classroom and pondering how to transform it into an engaging and inspiring place is all part of the fun of being a teacher.

 I recently put up a display called the ‘proud wall’; every child had a space to put up some work they had pride in.
 The pupils loved it.
 It had all sorts of work on it, including maths, writing, art, science and topic.

-I was told that having pupils’ work on display doesn’t do anything to help them learn.
-I was quickly told to take it down because it wasn’t a working wall; it had to be empty when the pupils walked in on the first day of term so I could put things up over the next few weeks.
+The headteacher told me that having pupils’ work on display doesn’t do anything to help them learn.
+He told me to take it down because it wasn’t a working wall.
+It had to be empty when the pupils walked in on the first day of term so I could put things up over the next few weeks.

 If the teacher doesn’t own their classroom, they don’t fully invest in it.
 Imagine being a pupil going through primary school where the displays always look the same.
 Consistency isn’t always the answer.